mmugrabi/CarrotsAndDragons-2020/README.md

 __EN Version :__

-If you don't have Python on your PC, you can download the prey_predator.zip to your PC.
+If you don't have Python on your PC, you can download the prey_predator.zip on it.
 This contains an executable "run.exe" and a mainDir folder which contains the images that will be displayed during the simulation.
 After running the .exe, the application will take between 15 and 30 seconds to start.